microsoft/nodejs-guidelines/README.md

 * Download Python 2.7 (3.x will not work)
 * Download Visual Studio 2015 (free Community Edition and Express for Desktop work)

- > :bulb: During install, be sure to check the the C++ option.
+ > :bulb: During installation, be sure to check the the C++ option.

 > :chart_with_upwards_trend: **IN PROGRESS** there are currently two efforts underway to make it easier to install native modules.
   * We recognize that installing full VS can be burdensome, so we're investigating ways to provide a bundle with just the required compiler dependencies on Windows.
 Watch [this thread](https://github.com/nodejs/node-gyp/issues/629) for updates.